hashicorp/sentinel-sdk/README.md

 * `make generate` will generate any auto-generated code.
 Currently this includes the protocol, mockery files, and the code for the plugin testing toolkit.

+The `modules`, `test-circle`, and `/usr/bin/sentinel` targets are only used in Circle and are not necessary for interactive development.

 ## Help and Discussion

 For issues specific to the SDK, please use the GitHub issue tracker (the